Muslim-314/CONV-ENGINE/README.md

 Single block of memory is able to store the 8-bits of data.
 Simple read and write operation can be performed using the `DataIn` and `DataOut` ports and `Rd/W` signals.
 In case of arithemetic operation a single bit has to be transmitted to adder via the `ToAdder`.
 The bit which is to be transmitted to the Adder is decided based on the `RWL[7:0]` signal. if `RWL[0] = HIGH` that means the value stored a the bit `0` is the memory block should appear on the `ToAdder`.
 Vice Versa from storing the value using the `FromAdder` and `WWL[7:0]` singals
 ![Alt Text](./Schemetics/Memory_Array.png)
 ## Memory Vector
 A vector storage element can be formed using instantiating the Memory Array `n` times.
-Where `n` is the number of elements in the vector. vector size is fixed.
+Where `n` is the number of elements in the vector. vector size is fixed and for the current design it is 256.
+This means we can perform parallel arithemetic operation on 256 vector elements.
 A column decoder is used to read or write the data in an individual memory arrays.
 ![Alt Text](./Schemetics/Memory_Vector.png)
 ## Memory Geometry
 ![Alt Text](./Schemetics/ISA_T.png)